nicolassinott/IMC_Prosperity/README.md

 ### Round 2

-In this round, we created a pair trading strategy between COCONUT and PINA_COLADAS.
+In this round, since COCONUT and PINA_COLADAS prices are have correlation over 90%, we created a pair trading strategy between COCONUT and PINA_COLADAS.
 Then we traded on the spread:

 $$
     Spread = P_{t, \ PINA \ COLADAS} - P_{t, \ COCONUTS}